-When you are verified on Pinterest, you will have a red check mark beside your account name and you will be able to display your full website URL right on your Pinterest profile (instead of leaving it hidden in the About section of your Pinterest page).
-This makes it easy for users to quickly learn more about your business and can even help you bring more leads to your site.
+Once confirmed on Pinterest, you will have a red check mark next to your account name, and you can display the full URL of your website right in your Pinterest profile (instead of hiding it in the About section of your Pinterest page).
+This allows users to quickly learn more about your business and can even help you bring more ads to your site.

 Why get verified on Pinterest?

-Beyond being a status symbol, verification allows users to know you are a trustworthy source of information and helps them find the real accounts they are looking for.
-It will be much easier to spot the difference between official pages and fan pages, for example.
+Verification lets users know that you are a trusted source of information and helps them find the real accounts they are looking for.
+For example, it would be much easier to differentiate between official pages and fan pages.

 Other business perks of having a verified Pinterest account include:

-- More eyes on your content.
-Search engines will recognize your Pins as relaying reputable information.
-This can generate more leads for your business and, ultimately, increased revenue.
+- Take a closer look at your content.
+Search engines recognize your PINs as valid data transmissions.
+This can lead to more profit for your business and ultimately increase revenue.

-- More engagement with your content.
-Users will know your brand or business is authentic when they see the red check mark, and will be more likely to save and share pins that come from a trustworthy source.
-Resharing will help increase your brand awareness.
+- Interact more with your content.
+By seeing the red check mark, users will recognize your brand or business as valid, and will likely store and share pins that come from a reputable source.
+Re-subscribing helps increase your brand awareness.

 - Drive more people to your website.
-Verified Pinterest users can display their website URL on their Pinterest profiles.
-This makes it even easier for users to find out more about your business without having to take the extra step of visiting the
+Verified Pinterest users can display their website URL in their Pinterest profiles.
+This even allows users to learn more about your business without having to take extra steps to visit your business.

-Ensure you don’t lose followers to knock-off or imposter accounts.
-There are imposter accounts on virtually every platform, and verification is one of the easiest ways you can signal to users that you are the real deal.
+- Make sure you do not lose your followers to eliminate fake or counterfeit accounts.
+Counterfeit accounts are present in almost every operating system, and verification is one of the easiest ways you can tell users that you are the real deal.